SierraSoftworks/blog/src/posts/2023-12-01-rust-iterators.md

             self.input = &self.input[1..];

             // If the character is a digit, then we'll add it to
-            // our scratchpad
+            // our scratch-pad
             if c.is_digit(10) {
                 digits.push(c);

             // If the character isn't a digit, and we have some
-            // digits in our scratchpad, then we've clearly hit
+            // digits in our scratch-pad, then we've clearly hit
             // the end of a number and can proceed to parsing.
             } else if !digits.is_empty() {
                 break;